 Because the position was so unnatural, critics argued that permanent spinal damage would be done to any woman adopting the fashion.
-However, that did nothing to deter women.
-Women who adopted the Grecian Bend claimed they were more worried about how they would sit than spinal damage or permanent injury.
+However, that did nothing to deter women from embracing it.
+In fact, women who adopted the Grecian Bend claimed they were more worried about how they would sit than spinal damage or permanent injury.

 Despite all the problems related to sitting, the Grecian Bend remained fashionable for some time.
 Perhaps, that was because there was an abundance of humor associated with women vain enough to embrace such a laughable fashion.
 One writer noted that any woman who adopted the Grecian Bend resembled a “lame kangaroo … [and was] too exasperatingly ridiculous for laughter.”
 Another nineteenth century newspaper reporter wrote: